esiddiqui/goidc-proxy/Readme.md

 ## Proxy Configuration:

+The configuration settings for the authorization server, session & proxy server itself are pretty straightfoward & self-explanatory.

-The `goidc-proxy` is primarily configured via a yaml file.
+ßThe `goidc-proxy` is primarily configured via a yaml file.
 However, some configuration can be overridden from the environment variables. e.g secrets should not be stored in the yaml, rather supplied at runtime.

 ### Yaml Configuration: